Security-Onion-Solutions/securityonion-docs/support.rst

 `MailingLists <MailingLists>`__

-If you have questions or problems relating to our new Security Onion Hybrid Hunter platform, you can reach out to our reddit community:
+If you have questions or problems relating to our new Security Onion 2 platform, you can reach out to our reddit community:

 https://www.reddit.com/r/securityonion/